 The Honors List recognizes those who have achieved an outstanding level of academic success at RRCC.
-The Honors List designation is recorded on your official academic transcript and will be noted in the annual Commencement Program.
+The academic transcript and will be noted in the annual Commencement Program.
 This designation is based on the cumulative GPA for your graduating semester (summer/fall) and at the close of the preceding semester for spring graduates.
 The diploma and transcript Honors List designation is based on the cumulative GPA achieved after successful completion of all degree/certificate requirements.